Radon gas indoors

 Q. How does radon get indoors?

-Q. How high is the radon level in Seattle?
+Q. How high are radon levels around Seattle?

-A. Compare levels, measured in picoCuries of radiation per liter of air (pCi/L), with these levels:
+A. Compare your levels, measured in picoCuries of radiation per liter of air (pCi/L), with these levels:

 (pCi/L) Range – Air Quality Guidelines